arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 any adjustment.

 @RESTSTRUCT{maxWarningCount,post_api_cursor_opts,integer,optional,int64}
-Limits the maximum number of warnings a query will return.
-The number of warnings a query will return is limited to 10 by default, but that number can be increased or decreased by setting this attribute.
+Limits the maximum number of warnings a query returns.
+The number of warnings a query returns is limited to `10` by default, but that number can be increased or decreased by setting this attribute.

 @RESTSTRUCT{failOnWarning,post_api_cursor_opts,boolean,optional,}
-When set to *true*, the query will throw an exception and abort instead of producing a warning.
+When set to `true`, the query throws an exception and abort instead of producing a warning.
 This option should be used during development to catch potential issues early.
-When the attribute is set to *false*, warnings will not be propagated to exceptions and will be returned with the query result.
+When the attribute is set to `false`, warnings are not propagated to exceptions and returned with the query result.
-There is also a server configuration option `--query.fail-on-warning` for setting the default value for *failOnWarning* so it does not need to be set on a per-query level.
+There is also a server configuration option `--query.fail-on-warning` for setting the default value for `failOnWarning` so it does not need to be set on a per-query level.

 @RESTSTRUCT{stream,post_api_cursor_opts,boolean,optional,}
 Can be enabled to execute the query lazily.
-If set to *true*, then the query is executed as long as necessary to produce up to `batchSize` results.
+If set to `true`, then the query is executed as long as necessary to produce up to `batchSize` results.
 These results are returned immediately and the query is suspended until the client asks for the next batch (if there are more results).
-Depending on the query this can mean that the first results will be available much faster and that less memory is needed because the server only needs to store a subset of results at a time.
+Depending on the query this can mean that the first results are available much faster and that less memory is needed because the server only needs to store a subset of results at a time.
 Read-only queries can benefit the most, unless `SORT` without index or `COLLECT` are involved that make it necessary to process all